McCarthy asks Supreme Court to overturn House proxy voting rules adopted as pandemic precaution

 Soon after the House adopted the new proxy voting protocols, McCarthy and House Republicans filed a lawsuit to try to block it.
 Their lawsuit was dismissed by a lower court, and the dismissal was upheld by a D.C.
 Circuit panel in July.

-Meanwhile, the Supreme Court — which stopped conducting in-person hearings last March — announced this week it would resume in-person hearings, but keep the buildings closed to the public.
+Meanwhile, the Supreme Court — which stopped conducting in-person hearings last March — announced this week it would resume in-person hearings but keep the buildings closed to the public.

 David Weigel contributed to this report.